Together We Can

-Our team worked to get all four partners to agree on the same pricing, equipment, and sales standards to ensure our customers are guaranteed good cost and good equipment.
+Our team worked to get all six partners to agree on the same pricing, equipment, and sales standards to ensure our customers were guaranteed a good cost and good equipment.

-Each solarize participant will be assigned to a partner installer upon their entry into the campaign.
-If you have a preference for an installer, please indicate it on your submission form.
+Each solarize participant was assigned to a partner installer upon their entry into the campaign.

 Last Year's Campaign

 Solar is more affordable and effective than ever before!

 Save money on your electric bill every month.

 Limited time reduced financing rates have been negotiated through our Solarize financing partners: